uniswap-python/uniswap-python/README.md

 Test are run on a fork of the main net using ganache-cli.
 You need to install it with `npm install -g ganache-cli` before running tests.

-To run the full test suite, in the project directory set the `MAINNET_PROVIDER` and `PROVIDER` env variables and run:
+To run the full test suite, in the project directory set the `PROVIDER` env variable to a mainnet provider, and run:

 ```
 poetry install
-export MAINNET_PROVIDER= # URL of provider, e.g. https://mainnet.infura.io/v3/...
+export PROVIDER= # URL of provider, e.g. https://mainnet.infura.io/v3/...
-export PROVIDER=$MAINNET_PROVIDER
 make test
 ```